artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab1/README.md

 ```

 Run the code in Ripes and answer the following questions.

-- The code contains three errors.
+    a.
+The code contains three errors.
 Identify and correct them until the program works correctly.
-- Find examples of each of the formats used in RISCV (R, I, S, B, U, J) and explain these formats in detail based on the examples shown.
+    b .Find examples of each of the formats used in RISCV (R, I, S, B, U, J) and explain these formats in detail based on the examples shown.
-- What values does the stack contain, and what is the value of sp during the execution of the subroutine?
+    c.
+What values does the stack contain, and what is the value of sp during the execution of the subroutine?
 Justify your answer.
-- Suppose the processor did not include the M extension (you can research this extension online).
+    d.
+Suppose the processor did not include the M extension (you can research this extension online).
 Perform the multiplication in the factorial function by calling a new subroutine that calculates the multiplication through successive additions (within a loop, add the multiplicand as many times as indicated by the multiplier).

 ## Exercise 3